6uhrmittag/taskbutler/README.md

 #### edit progressbar label
 The bar added to every task with the label `trackprogress`.
-The label-name can be changed in the `config.ini` file1:
+The label-name can be changed in the `config.ini` file:
 `label_progress=trackprogress`
 To change the labelname after the "=".
 Remember to rename the label in todoist when renaming labels!